George Floyd protests move into downtown Summerville; Curfew set for 6 p.m. Sunday

-Summerville's town council enacted a curfew in effect from 6 p.m.
+Summerville's town council has enacted a curfew in effect from 6 p.m.
 Sunday to 6 a.m.
 Monday.

 The decision was made at a special called council meeting Sunday to limit damage from potential violent protests.